charlie1587/Small-Model-Learnability-Gap/README.md

 ## Acknowledgements

-This repository is built upon [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness).
+This repository is built upon [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) and [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness).
 We would like to thank all contributors for their support.

 ---